Anne Phelan

+Phelan won the AACTA Award for Best Lead Actress in a Television Drama in 2000 for her role in the ABC series Something in the Air as Monica Taylor.

-She received the Equity Lifetime Achievement Award in 2016.
-She was also an activist for humanitarian causes.
+She was awarded the Equity Lifetime Achievement Award in 2016.
+She was an activist for humanitarian causes.

 Early life

 Phelan was raised in Fitzroy, Victoria.
 She was reported as saying that she had no formal study or qualifications for acting or singing, but instead had trained through 15 years work in amateur theatre.
-Aged 16, she became pregnant and gave her daughter up for adoption, seeing her again for the first time 50 years later.
+At age 16, she became pregnant and gave her daughter up for adoption, seeing her again for the first time 50 years later.

 Career

 Phelan began her television career in 1968.
-She had an ongoing role in the soap opera Bellbird as Kate Ashwood in the early 1970s.
+She had an ongoing role in the local soap opera Bellbird as Kate Ashwood in the early 1970s.

 In the late 1970s, she played guest roles in Prisoner.
 She took the role of Officer Manson, appearing in one episode of the series in 1979.
 This character had the sole purpose of threatening to resign over the favourable treatment afforded to prisoner Barbara Davidson in episode 17.
 Later in 1979, Phelan reappeared in the series, this time playing the role of dopey prisoner Bernadette in a number of episodes.

 She first appeared in Prisoner on a recurring basis as Myra Desmond between 1980 and 1983; Myra was then reintroduced to the series in early 1984 as a regular character and Phelan continued in the role for a further 18 months.

 Phelan's other soap roles included Starting Out (1983), Family and Friends (1990) and Something in the Air (2000–2002).
 She made guest starring appearances in many drama series, including The Flying Doctors and Blue Heelers.
 She was also a regular on Marshall Law and appeared in the ABC comedy Mother and Son playing the role of a social worker who befriends Maggie Beare.

 She also made two guest appearances in Neighbours.
 The first, in 1997, was as the character of Claudia Harvey and the second, in 2004, was as Doreen "Peace Dove" Cassidy.

 In 2007, Phelan appeared in episode 6 of The Librarians as a prisoner with the Prisoner theme song.

 In 2012, Phelan joined the cast of comedy drama Winners & Losers in the ongoing role of Dot Gross.
 Winners & Losers marked her first regular role in 10 years.
 Prior to this, she had appeared in several theatre productions and made various television guest appearances.